Nature is a balance.

 The plant supplies simple carbon compounds to the bacteria and the bacteria convert nitrogen from the air into a form the plant host can use.
 Decomposing plants in the soil increases nitrogen.
 1 teaspoon of soil houses 100 million to 1 billion bacteria.
 There are a large group of bacteria that grow as hyphae like fungi.
 This bacteria gives you the beautiful “earth” smell.
 They are critical in decomposition.

 What are they?
 Insects, beetles, ants, mites, etc. Most soil dwelling arthropods eat fungi, worms or other arthropods.
-There are basically four groups: shredded, predators, herbivores and fungal feeders.
+There are basically four groups: shredders, predators, herbivores and fungal feeders.
 Shredders eat bacteria and fungi.
 Herbivores eat plants, and predators eat other bugs.

 We have two types: anaerobic which lives in a removed oxygen system (parasites) and aerobic which feed on bacteria and release nitrogen that can be used by the plant.